-- Though these Traits typically don’t work into early sim builds, the Rewards Trait Gym Rat will allow your sim to build their Fun while exercising.
-More important, they won’t lose Hygiene.
+- Gym Rat.
+Though these Traits typically don’t work into early sim builds, the Rewards Trait Gym Rat will allow your sim to build their Fun while exercising.
+More importantly, they won’t lose Hygiene.
 This last point is extremely important.
 Gym Rat only costs 500 Satisfaction, which you can build up pretty quickly.

 - And while we’re here, do not choose Clumsy.
 True, your sim won’t care if they muck up while engaged in a physical activity, but you shouldn’t want them to muck up more often in the first place.

-From the second a sim is created they can choose to Go Jogging.
-You can use this option to satisfy your Fitness skill’s requirements until doomsday.
+From the second a sim is created, they can choose to Go Jogging.
+You can use this option to satisfy your Fitness skill requirements until doomsday.
 That said, your sim will often want exercise equipment, so it’s wise to make a few purchases.
-A punching bag is a nice, cheap staple of an exercise-oriented home, and treadmills / workout machines can come in when you earn enough money.
+A punching bag is a nice, cheap staple of an exercise-oriented home, and treadmills/workout machines can come in when you earn enough money.
 Assuming you don’t want to spend any money, you can also send your sim to a gym to buff up on these other machines for free, also giving them plenty of chances to socialize with other sims.

 Most of the options provide variable workouts to your sims, allowing you to vary the amount of exercise they get based on their mood.
 A sim that’s feeling quite fit and Energized, for example, will do well with an Epic Workout, while sims that are tired or perhaps in a bad mood should stick to a No Sweat Run instead.
 Hygiene also plays a role in all this, and you’ll probably have to get your Fitness sims in the shower on a regular basis.
 (Hence Gym Rat is very helpful.)